20centcroak/codingDiscovery/_en-courses/course1.md

 - then the part to be displayed is inside the `<body>` tag pair.

 As all of this soup has to be redone for each html page we build, a more convenient way to add a well formated file is to use a template such as the [html5 boilerplate](https://html5boilerplate.com).
-Anotther way is to use IDE.
+Another way is to use IDE.
 This means a specific piece of software to work on software development.
 For example [Atom](https://atom.io/) or [Visual Studio Code](https://code.visualstudio.com) help saving a lot of time when building a website.

 We will see other way to focus only on the content we want to display and not on this soup.